opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-metrics-raw.md

   ]
 ```

 You can create detailed representations of histogram buckets and their boundaries.
-You can control this feature by using the following parameters in a YAML file:
+You can control this feature by using the following parameters your `pipeline.yaml` file:

 ```yaml
   processor: